datgai/AccessAbility/README.md

 <h3> For Client </h3>

 1. Navigate into the client folder.
-2. Run `npm install` to download the dependencies.
+2. Run `yarn install` to download the dependencies.
 3. Configure the environment settings in `environment.ts` according to the config from your own firebase app.
 4. Run `ng serve`.